-Application of the above methodology ensures that at the end of school year 2013-2014 all students must achieve proficiency.
+Application of the above methodology ensured that at the end of school year 2013-2014 all students must achieve proficiency.

-Annual yearly targets are set relative to the intermediate goals using the following methodology:
+Annual yearly targets were set relative to the intermediate goals using the following methodology:

-Annual measurable objectives for determining AYP will be set as equal increments based on the difference between adjacent intermediate goals for all intermediate goals except for the 2004-2005 intermediate goal.
+Annual measurable objectives for determining AYP were set as equal increments based on the difference between adjacent intermediate goals for all intermediate goals except for the 2004-2005 intermediate goal.
 During the implementation period for our assessment system, annual measurable objective will increase at a non-linear rate between 2002 and 2005 to allow schools and LEAs time to adjust their instructional strategies to the new standards and assessments.
 This annual measurable objectives will be determined as follows:

-For 2002-2003 subgroups, schools, LEAs, and the state will be expected to at least maintain 2001-2002 performance levels.
-The annual measurable objective will be equal to the starting point.
+For 2002-2003 subgroups, schools, LEAs, and the state were expected to at least maintain 2001-2002 performance levels.
+The annual measurable objective was equal to the starting point.

-For 2003-2004 the annual measurable objective will be one third of the difference between the starting point and the 2004-2005 intermediate goal.
+For 2003-2004 the annual measurable objective was one third of the difference between the starting point and the 2004-2005 intermediate goal.

-$$AMO{2004} = SP + \left\lceil \frac{\left(IG{2005} - SP\right)}{3} \right\rceil$$
+$$AMO{2004} = SP + \left[\frac{(IG{2005} - SP)}{3}\right]$$

-For 2004-2005 the annual measurable objective will be the 2004-2005 intermediate goal.
+For 2004-2005, 2007-2008, and 2010-2011, the annual measurable objectives will be the intermediate goals.